d4niel-fr/at0m-scanner/README.md

 -   **Crawling and Fuzzing**: Automatically crawls the website to discover hidden directories, files, and potential attack surfaces.
 -   **Customizable Scanning Profiles**: Allows users to customize scan profiles based on specific use cases, e.g., only scanning for XSS or SQL injection vulnerabilities.
 -   **Detailed Reporting**: Generates in-depth reports outlining all detected vulnerabilities, along with descriptions, potential risks, and remediation steps.
+-   **AND PLENTY MORE** : Theres way more features in this simple vulnerability scanner

 ## Why Choose at0m?